m-elhamlaoui/development-platform-sneakpeak/README.md

 - **PostgreSQL**
 - **REST API** to expose news, save/remove features
 - **Third-party API Integration:**
-  -- Nasa API for pace-related articles.
+  -- Nasa API for space-related articles.
   -- The Space Devs APIs for real-time launch and expedition data.
+  -- APOD is a nasa api for Astronomy Picture Of the Day -- Nasa API for information about asteroids close to earth
 ---

 ## 🔐 User Features